SilverBright/Favorite_Haunts/README.md

 ```
 to preview the application in your web browser: http://localhost:3000/

 You may use your Facebook account to login via OAuth, or you are welcome to sign up by using your email address to create a new account.
+For the purposes of testing the application, you can create an account with a fake email address.

-Your email will be your username.
+Your email address will be your username when you login.

 After account creation and login, users can add and read haunted locations and comments.